CS 240 Lab

 Grading

-The lab activities count for 20% of your overall course grade.
-You will complete a reflection at the end of each of the 3 major course units where you assign yourself a grade along with potential continuing learning goals to improve that grade.
+The lab activities count for a portion of your overall course grade.
+You will complete a reflection at the end of each of the first two major course units where you assign yourself a grade along with potential continuing learning goals to improve that grade.
+You will complete a final reflection at the end of the class to assign yourself a final overall lab grade.
 Your self-assigned grade should be based on:

 • Your pre-lab performance, after revisions.